-Be a part of cutting-edge scientific research in the hub of biotechnology.
-This is where life and health are improved by innovation.
-Through the biotechnology concentration as a biology major, you’ll hone your natural curiosity and sharpen your analytical skills in preparation for graduate school or career research.
-Will you make the next ground-breaking discovery in cancer treatment, develop new clean energy solutions, or enhance nutrition in the foods we eat?
+Be a part of cutting-edge scientific research with a biotechnology degree at Gordon College.
+Biotech is where life and health are improved by innovation.
+As a biology major with a biotechnology concentration, you’ll hone your natural curiosity and sharpen your analytical skills in preparation for graduate school or career research.
+Will you make the next groundbreaking discovery in cancer treatment, develop new clean energy solutions, or enhance nutrition in the foods we eat?
 Start here.

 Situated in one of the world’s biotechnology epicenters, Gordon students have research and internship opportunities at world-renowned teaching hospitals like Boston Children’s Hospital and Dana-Farber Cancer Research Institute, nearby companies like New England Biolabs and Elucida Research, and universities like MIT.
 Our experienced faculty bring students into research endeavors and challenge them to grapple with bioethical issues as they build a firm faith foundation within this rapidly advancing field.